frankadane/Microsoft-fabric-project-use-case-earthquake-data/README.md

 ## Overview

-This repository contains the implementation of a comprehensive data engineering pipeline for earthquake data using Microsoft Fabric.
-The pipeline processes earthquake data from the USGS API and employs the Medallion architecture to organize data into three layers: Bronze, Silver, and Gold.
+This project aims to build a robust data engineering pipeline that leverages Microsoft Fabric's Data Factory, Data Engineering, and Power BI capabilities.
+The pipeline processes earthquake data sourced from the USGS API, implementing the Medallion architecture for efficient data management and insightful visualizations.

 ## Project Architecture
 The project utilizes a star schema model for the gold layer, ensuring optimized query performance and easy integration with Power BI.